Lukas-Bohez/SportScore-/README.md

 ### Logs
 - Backend logs are displayed in the terminal
 - Frontend errors appear in browser developer console
+- Use `python test_connectivity.py` at repo root to quickly check ports 8000/3000 and API reachability

 ## Technologies Used